AppFolioOnboarding/tasks/tasks/02_save_image_link.md

 - [ ] I cannot successfully save an image with an invalid URL.
 - [ ] An error message is associated with the appropriate input field on failure.
+- [ ] A flash message is displayed indicating the image was created successfully

 __Discussion Topic__:
 - [ ] What is a valid image URL?